Stratford-upon-Avon: Geography

 Stratford is 22 mi south-east of Birmingham.
 It is close to the northern edge of the Cotswolds, with Chipping Campden 10 mi to the south.
 Stratford is around 6 mi to the north-east of the borders with both Worcestershire and Gloucestershire.
-Other than those already mentioned, significant towns and villages nearby include Alcester, Wellesbourne, Evesham, Reddich and Henley-in-Arden.
+Other than those already mentioned, significant towns and villages nearby include Alcester, Wellesbourne, Evesham, Redditch and Henley-in-Arden.

 Stratford is divided by the River Avon, with the majority of the town being on the west side of the river, its riverside location means it is susceptible to flooding, including flash floods.

 Stratford has several suburbs: The town's urban area encompasses the contiguous sub-villages of Alveston, Shottery and Tiddington, which were formerly independent, but now form part of the civil parish of Stratford, other distinct suburbs of the town include Bishopton, Bridge Town, Clopton and Old Town.